 If you’ve lost a loved one in a car crash, you may be entitled to compensation.
 To prove liability, negligence, and your right to damage recovery, you are likely to need legal assistance.

-By consulting an experienced Stockbridge fatal car accident lawyer from Jon Foy and Associates, you can increase your chances of getting the money you deserve.
+By consulting an experienced Stockbridge car accident lawyer from Jon Foy and Associates, you can increase your chances of getting the money you deserve.

 Damages in a Fatal Car Accident Case

 If you lost a family member in a fatal car accident, you could recover several types of damages:

 - Economic damages – anything that has to do with expenses related to the death of your loved one, including pre-death medical bills, funeral and burial expenses, loss of future income, loss of future benefits, loss of inheritance, and loss of household services.

 - Non-economic damages – these damages have to cover your non-tangible losses, including mental anguish and pain and suffering.
 They also include loss of care guidance, nurturing, companionship, consortium, and love.

 The goal of this compensation is to help you bring your quality of life as close as possible to what it was before the accident.
 That’s why it’s imperative to demonstrate how seriously the death of a loved one affected you and your family.

 This doesn’t just involve presenting such tangible evidence as medical bills.
 You may also need to:

 - Share your journals.